lordthorzonus/yii2-algolia/README.md

 ###Auto-indexing
 Another solution is to attach the `leinonen\Yii2Algolia\ActiveRecord\SynchronousAutoIndexBehavior` behavior to the ActiveRecord model.
 This behavior will then trigger automatically when the model is created, updated or deleted.
 The model needs of course to implement the `leinonen\Yii2Algolia\SearchableInterface` via the mentioned trait or your custom methods.

-**Beware that the Algolia API will be called every time then separately when something happens to the specified ActiveRecord model.
-This can cause performance issues.** At moment Yii2 doesn't provide queues out of the box, so asynchronous updating isn't possible.
+**Beware that the Algolia API will be called every time separately when something happens to the specified ActiveRecord model.
+This can cause performance issues.** At the moment Yii2 doesn't provide queues out of the box, so asynchronous updating isn't available.

 ####Configuration
 ```php